No. 330 Squadron RNoAF

 No. 330 Squadron RNoAF (330 skvadron) is a helicopter unit of the Royal Norwegian Air Force (RNoAF) and is Norway's military search and rescue service.
-The squadron operates ten Westland Sea King helicopters based at six airbases along the coast.
+The squadron operates sixteen AugustaWestland AW101 helicopters based at six airbases along the coast.
 Headquartered at Sola Air Station, the squadron has detachments at Rygge, Florø, Ørland, Bodø and Banak.
 The unit's primary duty is search and rescue (SAR), with secondary duties consisting of air ambulance and disaster relief.

 The squadron has its roots in the No. 330 Squadron RAF, which conducted maritime surveillance, Arctic convoy escort and anti-submarine warfare during the Second World War.
 It was established on Iceland on 25 April 1941, where it operated Northrop N-3PB and Consolidated PBY Catalina seaplanes.
 It relocated to RAF Oban in Scotland on 23 January 1943 and adopted Short Sunderland flying boats in the same role.
 It relocated to Sola in June 1945, where it operated mostly as an airline until December, when it was deactivated.

 The unit was reactivated between 20 July 1953 and 5 July 1958 to operate the Republic F-84G Thunderjet fighters, first based at Gardermoen Air Station and from 1956 at Rygge.
 It was again reactivated from 1 March 1962 to 1 October 1968 to carry out maritime surveillance and anti-submarine operations from Sola, using the Grumman HU-16 Albatross.
 In its current role the squadron became operational in 1973, using ten, later twelve Sea Kings.
-These are due to be replaced with the AgustaWestland AW101 from 2020.
+These have been replaced with the AgustaWestland AW101.

 Operations

 The 330 Squadron is part of the Rescue Helicopter Service of the Royal Norwegian Air Force.
 It is based at Sola Air Station, with detachments at Florø, Ørland, Bodø, Rygge and Banak.
 The unit's primary role is search and rescue.
 The squadron is funded through a cooperation between the Ministry of Defence, the Ministry of Justice and Public Security and the Ministry of Health and Social Affairs.
-Operationally the squadron is under the command of the Joint Rescue Coordination Centre of Southern Norway (JRCC SN) and the Joint Rescue Coordination Centre of Northern Norway (JRCC NN), respectively.
+Operationally the squadron is under the command of the Joint Rescue Coordination Centre of Southern Norway (JRCCoSN) and the Joint Rescue Coordination Centre of Northern Norway (JRCCoNN), respectively.
 Norway has signed agreements with Denmark, Sweden, Finland, Iceland, the United Kingdom and Russia which under given circumstances may result in the 330 Squadron operating within these countries' territories.